 The employer is responsible for filing regular reports with the appropriate authorities.

 W4 – An employee needs to provide this information to the employer so that the employer withhold the correct amount of taxes.
 The employee needs to provide his/her filing status, claims for dependents, and a working spouse.

 Federal – Need to file Form 941 for “Employer Quarterly Federal Tax Return”.
 All quarterly filings are due by the last day of the following month from the end of the quarter.

 State – varies the requirement as per the state

 Local – vary the requirement as per the local authority

 W2 – Provide a copy to the employee and the relevant tax authorities by January 31st (All annual filings are due by the last day of the following month from the end of the year)

-1099-NEC – is used for reporting compensation paid to non-employee which is $600 or more.
+1099-MISC – is used for reporting compensation paid to non-employee which is $600 or more.